Small Business ERP Template for Trading Companies

 2. DATA INPUT AND RECORDS

 Sales Invoice Records

-For all companies, it is important to keep the record of sales invoice in order to prove an agreement between customer.
+For all companies, it is important to keep a record of sales invoices in order to prove an agreement between customers.
 So, in this ERP Template, you will input your invoices and create sales records here.
-This is a very important section which includes lots of data that will be used throughout the tool.
+This is a very important section that includes lots of data that will be used throughout the tool.